INOVUES GLAZING SHIELD™ SYSTEM

 Outside-Inside Transmission Class (OITC) by ~4 points.

-This was validated through thermal simulations per NFRC 100 and successful testing per industry standards (AAMA 1503 and ASTM E90) at a leading independent testing facility.
+This was validated through thermal simulations per NFRC 100 and successful testing per industry standards (AAMA 1503 and ASTM E90) at a leading independent testing lab.

-Pairing the Glazing Shield with advanced glass/glazing options would yield greater results.
-For example, the Glazing Shield GS100VIG with R10 vacuum insulated glass can improve the center of glass R-Value of a single-pane window from R1 to R14 and increase the total system U-Factor by up 10x.
+Pairing the Glazing Shield system with higher-performing glass will yield greater results.
+For example, the GS100VIG Glazing Shield retrofits with R10 vacuum insulated glass improve the center of glass R-Value of a single-pane window from R1 to R14 and increase the total system U-Factor by up to 10x.

 Image: Thermal simulations at the horizontal frame members of different types of glazing systems showing the impact of each option on the frame and edge of glass thermal transmittance (U-Factor).